 A bipolar system is operated as a monopolar system when a pole is out of service.
-The earth electrodes are designed for continuous full current operation.
+The earth electrodes are designed for the continuous full current operation.

 This system is obsolete now as it has a very high return current.
 However, for some schemes, the monopolar operation is the normal operation.
-For example, in the case of submarine cables, this arrangement is used as the cost of laying two cables is saved and the ground return current is of less concern because of sea electrodes.
+For example, in the case of submarine cables, this arrangement is used as the cost of laying two cables is saved, and the ground return current is of less concern because of sea electrodes.